 - These declines tend to be more dramatic in math compared with reading

-- The rate of learning loss increases in the upper grades
+- The rate of interrupted learning increases in the upper grades

 In any given year, according to the Brookings Institution, “summer loss and summer gap-growth occur, though not universally across geography, grade level, or subject.”

-The National Summer Learning Association (NSLA) has found that strong summer programs stem learning loss and close the country’s educational achievement gaps.
+The National Summer Learning Association (NSLA) has found that strong summer programs stem interrupted learning and narrow the country’s educational achievement gaps.
 Learning gains are dependent, though, on a number of factors involved in summer school planning, such as instructional quality, student attendance, and how well a program is grounded in best practices and sound strategies.

 4 Reasons to Plan Early for Summer School